opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/nat_gateway_v2.html.markdown

 The following arguments are supported:

-* `region` - (Optional) The region in which to obtain the V2 nat client.
-    If omitted, the `region` argument of the provider is used.
-Changing this creates a new nat gateway.

 * `name` - (Required) The name of the nat gateway.

 * `description` - (Optional) The description of the nat gateway.